Fort Drum spouses take a wellness tour with Army Volunteer Corps

 |0

-This work, Fort Drum spouses take a wellness tour with Army Volunteer Corps [Image 5 of 5], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Drum spouses take a wellness tour with Army Volunteer Corps, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.